Do You Have To Blow Dry Your Hair After Keratin Treatment

 By following the above steps, you can ensure your hair will stay looking and feeling healthy after a Keratin treatment.
 Keep in mind that for the best results, you should visit a professional hairdresser who has experience in applying Keratin treatments.

-Additionally, be sure to use a high-quality shampoo and conditioner specifically formulated to prevent breakage.
+Additionally, be sure to use a high-quality and preferable sulfate-free shampoo and conditioner specifically formulated to prevent breakage.
 With the right care and attention, you can enjoy silky and nourished hair all year round!

 How long does keratin hair treatment take to settle?